 Show the opportunity

 Connect the request to longevity.
 Offer a commitment of time if they give you a commitment of money.
-Show them what the future holds in your ministry and what you believe God will do.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+Show them what the future holds in your ministry and what you believe God will do.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 Serve like you’re getting paid millions